FortinetCloudCSE/api-and-websvc-fundamentals/content/01HTTP/Task2.md

 ## Form Data

 The FormData interface provides a way to construct a set of key/value pairs representing form fields and their values.
-Formdata is useful if the client does not suppor Javascript, or in a situation where it is desireable to send binary data without text encoding.
+Formdata is useful if the client does not support Javascript, or in a situation where it is desireable to send binary data without text encoding.
 For This step, we are going to set the "Content-Type" to **x-www-form-urlencoded** and then add key/values for username and password.

 ```
 nc localhost 8000 -vvv